velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

   'payorId': null, // String | The account owner Payor Id.
 Required for external users.
   'payorName': "payorName_example", // String | The payor’s name.
 This filters via a case insensitive substring match.
   'remoteId': "remoteId_example", // String | The remote id of the payees.
-  'status': "status_example", // String | Payment Status
+  'remoteSystemId': "remoteSystemId_example", // String | The id of the remote system that is orchestrating payments 'status': "status_example", // String | Payment Status 'transmissionType': "transmissionType_example", // String | Transmission Type * ACH * SAME_DAY_ACH * WIRE
   'sourceAccountName': "sourceAccountName_example", // String | The source account name filter.
 This filters via a case insensitive substring match.
   'sourceAmountFrom': 56, // Number | The source amount from range filter.
 Filters for sourceAmount >= sourceAmountFrom 'sourceAmountTo': 56, // Number | The source amount to range filter.
 Filters for sourceAmount ⇐ sourceAmountTo